marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 An external function can be accessed by functions in other files, but a static function can be used only within the defining file {: id="20201023100059-nk9ko57"}

+One reason to use the static storage class is to create functions that are private to a particular module, thereby avoiding the possibility of name conflicts.
+{: id="20201023101543-du5nsym"}